 Critics of political parties make much out of George Washington's opposition to them.
 But it's easy to oppose political parties when your self-interest doesn't require their support, and George Washington is the only presidential candidate who was ever elected without the support of a political party.
 His reputation for walking away from power, along with his remarkable war record, made it so he didn't need parties.
 All he had to do was not say he wouldn't be president, and he would be elected.
 Most of the other founders, by contrast, did need their support, and actively courted it to gain political office.

 Opponents of political parties have often pointed to Madison's words in Federalist No. 10.
 Some Supreme Court decisions adverse to political parties have quoted this portion of the Federalist Papers.
-But it is not parties that Madison considers as problematic, but factions; and his definition of the word faction is far different from our definition of political parties.
+But it is not parties that Madison considers as problematic, but factions.
+Moreover, his definition of the word faction is far different from our definition of political parties.
 He says in Federalist No. 10 that "By a faction I understand a number of citizens, whether amounting to a majority or minority of the whole, who are united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community."
 Thus a political party must be adverse to the rights of other citizens, or to the "permanent and aggregate interests" of the community, to qualify for his definition of faction; and it would be a gross overstatement to say that all political parties meet this definition.
 I certainly believe that some parties do (notably Democrats), but to say that all of them do requires cynicism of a rather extreme nature.

 Madison did argue in Federalist No. 10 that majorities of the same party made it easier to "concert and execute their plans of oppression," but said soon after in that paper that if you have "a greater variety of parties and interests, you make it less probable that a majority of the whole will have a common motive to invade the rights of other citizens; or if such a common motive exists; it will be more difficult for all who feel it to discover their own strength, and to act in unison with each other."
 Thus it is not the existence of parties that he sees as the problem, for he says that a greater variety of them removes the problems he identifies with faction, but it is any party gaining a majority that he sees as the problem.